ianmeinert/dashboard/frontend/README.md

 - If geolocation is denied/unavailable, falls back to Austin, TX (not shown in input fields).
 - Users can search by city/state or zip code; input fields remain empty unless user enters a value.
 - Robust error handling and user-friendly messages for API/network issues.
+- **Instant dashboard updates:** When a user sets a new default location, the widget emits a `locationSet` event with the canonical location, and the parent updates the prop.
+The widget always shows the latest location, even after closing and reopening, without a full page reload.
+- **Error handling:** 422 errors are avoided by sending only the expected fields to the backend.

+## Svelte Event/Prop Pattern

+- The dashboard uses Svelte events and props for real-time parent-child state sync (e.g., weather location updates).
+- When a child widget updates a value (like the weather location), it emits an event with the new data, and the parent updates its state and passes it back down as a prop.

 ## Tech Stack